-In this article, we will show you how to automate emails in Google Sheets so that emails are automatically sent by the use of a button or an extension.
-If you simply want to send an email from Google Sheets please read this article instead.
+In this article, we will show you how to automate sending emails in Sheets using Lido so that emails are automatically sent on a schedule.

 Imagine you have a list of multiple customers and you have to create multiple customized emails for each of them.
 Doing this for a long database will take you a while to finish.
-Using Google Sheets makes this easier and here’s a simple guide for you to follow to automatically send them.
+Using Sheets makes this easier and here’s a simple guide for you to follow to automatically mail merge and send them.

-Lido is a new spreadsheet software built for automation that is fully compatible with Google Sheets.
-Using Lido will allow us to create an automation with normal spreadsheet syntax in just a few simple steps instead of having to use Apps Script or other complicated code.
+Lido is a new spreadsheet built for automation that is fully compatible with Sheets.
+Using Lido will allow us to create an automation to send emails with normal spreadsheet syntax in just a few simple steps instead of having to use Apps Script or other complicated code.

 You can create a free account at https://www.lido.app/go/signup.

-Click on the green Connect Data button in the upper left corner, then click Google Sheets.
+Click on the green Connect Data button in the upper left corner, then click Sheets.

-Paste in the Google Sheets URL you created earlier and click connect to Google Sheets.
+Paste in the Sheets URL for the email marketing spreadsheet you created earlier and click connect to Sheets.

-This will load a box asking you to authenticate your google account.
-Make sure that you check the option that gives Lido access to your Google Sheets.
+This will load a box asking you to authenticate your G account.
+Make sure that you check the option that gives Lido access to your Sheets.
 Once that has been done you can click Next.

-Select the columns from your Google Sheet that you want to connect to Lido.
-Lido will automatically keep records updated from your Google Sheet, so don’t worry if you plan to add more records.
+Select the columns from your Sheet that you want to connect to Lido.
+Lido will automatically keep records updated from your Sheet, so don’t worry if you plan to add more records.

 Click Add Data and your spreadsheet data has now been imported to Lido as a table.